 - excessive sleeping

 - blurred vision

 - convulsions or seizures

 - clear fluid draining from ears or nose

 - weakness or numbness in fingers and toes

-Any combination of these symptoms could be indicative of an ongoing or worsening traumatic brain injury.
-Early treatment may be able to reduce swelling and other issues, preventing increased damage or symptoms.
+Any combination of these symptoms could indicate an ongoing or worsening traumatic brain injury.
+Early treatment may reduce swelling and other issues, preventing increased damage or symptoms.
 If you have any kind of accident where you get shaken or hit your head, you should always seek medical evaluation afterward, just in case.

 Because your brain is where you store your memories and knowledge and how you control your body, a TBI could effectively end your career.
 If you struggle to remember things or can’t manipulate your hands as well as you did before the injury, you may not be able to continue working in the same field.